 All students must demonstrate competency in writing skills as a requirement for graduation.
 Each department has developed a method of assuring that its students have adequate writing skills.
 Refer to the "Graduate Requirement in Writing Proficiency" section of individual master's degree program descriptions for specific information.

 The master's degrees and options offered by CSU, Chico encompass a broad spectrum of liberal arts, scientific, and professional fields.
 The following link provides a list that summarizes the programs available.

 Graduate Degree Programs and Options

-* Note: No applicants will be accepted to these programs because admissions have been suspended indefinitely.
+*Note: No applicants will be accepted to the following master’s programs because admissions have been suspended indefinitely.

 - Option in Environmental Policy and Planning

 CSU, Chico offers the following postbaccalaureate certificate programs that may be completed as independent objectives or in conjunction with a master's degree program.
 The specific requirements for each program are provided in this catalog under the academic program referenced in parentheses.